 The photosynthesis process uses photon energy from the sun to convert carbon dioxide it takes from the air and water it takes from the roots into the simple sugar that is glucose (C6H12O6).
 The process releases oxygen.
 Glucose is an energy efficient structure but with an energy content that can be released by the process of respiration (a reverse of the photosynthesis process).

-Plants use glucose to make the more complex sugars of starches (carbohydrates).
-It is how they grow and multiply the cell structures of their roots, stems, leaves and fruits.
-They reach out to the sun for summer energy and survive the winter on their energy stores.
+Plants use the simple sugar that is glucose to make the more complex sugars of starches or carbohydrates as they are called.
+It is how they grow and multiply the cell structures of their roots, stems, branches and leaves that go in search of energy and nutrients.
+They also create fruits with seeds containing genetic instructions enabling their replication.
+Many plants in winter shed their energy gathering leaves and survive on their energy stores.

 In the cytoplasm of our body cells each 6 carbon sugar molecule of glucose is broken down into 2 molecules of a 3 carbon sugar called pyruvate.
 The process is called glycolysis.

 Animals, like plants also provide us with fats and proteins.
 Fats we process and store in our bodies.
 They provide cell protection, insulation and energy when carbohydrates are exhausted.
 Proteins are chains of amino acids that our digestive system breaks down into simple amino acids.
 They are used by cells to build and repair structures and to create enzymes and hormone messengers that support body processes.
 Proteins can be used as cell energy but only in an emergency when other sources are depleted.

 In my previous article I said particles have energy desires and that cells developed because they more efficiently satisfied particle energy desires.
 In this article we see just a little of how the evolved highly complex, yet highly efficient electro- chemical processes within us satisfy and support those particle energy desires.
 They did not evolve and produce us for our benefit.
 They did it for their benefit.